 How to make them

 Preheat oven to 350ºF and prepare cookie sheet with butter, parchment, silicone mat, or oil.
 In a small bowl beat the eggs, add salt, pepper, onion powder.

 Add egg mixture and cook and stir constantly until the egg is barely set.
-Remove from heat and rest 5 mins.
+Remove from heat and and let mixture rest 5 minutes.

 While eggs rest, open the biscuits.
 Gently separate the biscuits in half, leaving the back part attached if possible.

-Add approximately 2 tablespoons of egg mixture in the center of each open biscuit and close each biscuit by pinching all around the edges.
+Add approximately 2 tablespoons of egg mixture to the center of each open biscuit and close each biscuit by pinching all around the edges.

 Place each biscuit on prepared cookie sheet and brush with egg wash.

 Cook in the preheated oven for 15 minutes or until the biscuits are all nice and golden.

 - These stuffed biscuits taste great with your favorite egg scramble.
 Not a big bacon fan?
 No problem!
 Any cooked breakfast meat is great.
 You can add a small amount of sautéed veggies as well, like onions or green peppers.

 - Looking for dinner inspiration?
 How about cheeseburger biscuit bombs?
 All you need is a little browned ground beef, or even better, a leftover hamburger.
 Scramble the burger into your eggs and add shredded cheddar into your biscuits.